 Building your first app in 3 easy steps

-Now that you're familiar with Workmaster’s core tabs, let’s walk through the three key steps to building your first basic app.
-This app won’t use advanced features like data models, bots, or workflows — instead, we’ll focus on creating a clean, interactive app using just the Design, Page, and Run tabs.
+Now that you're familiar with Workmaster’s core tabs, let’s walk through the three key steps to building a basic app.
+This app will focus on creating a clean, interactive design using just the Design, Page, and Run tabs, without advanced features like data models, bots, or workflows.

-Your journey starts with designing the visual identity, building the interface, and finally launching a preview-ready app.
+The process includes designing the visual identity, building the interface, and launching a preview-ready app.

 Step 1: Design

-In this first step, you’ll use the Design Tab to define your app’s overall look and feel.
+In this step, you’ll use the Design Tab to define your app’s overall look and feel.

 Step 2: Build

-Next, you’ll move to the Page Tab to start building the structure and interface of your app.
+Next, move to the Page Tab to build the structure and interface of your app.

 Step 3: Launch